mehulagg/gitlab_test/doc/development/fe_guide/vue.md

 - Do not use or create a JavaScript class in your [data function](https://vuejs.org/v2/api/#data), such as `user: new User()`.
 - Instead, use [GraphQL](../api_graphql_styleguide.md), [Vuex](vuex.md) or a set of components if cannot use simple primitives or objects.
 - It's okay to maintain existing implementations using such approaches.
 Do not add new JavaScript class implementations.
 Whenever there are changes in the components which use such implementations, migrate them to a pure object model.
-- It's okay to maintain existing implementations using such approach but not to add new ones.
-Whenever there are changes in the components which use such implementations, it's also advised to migrate them to a pure object model either in a follow up issue or within the same MR if it doesn't bloat the MR size.
 - You can add business logic to helpers or utils, so you can test them separately from your component.

 #### Why